 Introduction

-The 2G ISS will have two directional antennas for ACAS/ATC/ADS-B functions.
+The 2G ISS will have a top directional antenna for ACAS/ATC/ADS-B functions and a bottom omni-directional antenna for ACAS/ATC/ADS-B/DME functions.
 This section describes the characteristics of these antennas.

 RF Characteristics

-The ACAS/ATC/ADS-B antenna RF characteristics should conform to ARINC 735A.
+The directional ACAS/ATC/ADS-B and omni-directional ACAS/ATC/ADS-B/DME antenna RF characteristics should conform to ARINC 735C.

 Antenna Installation

-Two ACAS/ATC/ADS-B antennas should be provided on the aircraft for each 2G ISS processor unit.
+A top directional ACAS/ATC/ADS-B and a bottom omni-directional ACAS/ATC/ADS-B/DME antenna should be provided on the aircraft for each 2G ISSPU.
 These antennas should be installed on the top and bottom of the fuselage as close to the longitudinal center line as practical.
 The two antennas should be located as close to the same fuselage station as practical and the horizontal displacement should not exceed 25 feet.
 The transmission line delay exhibited by the cable length to the top antenna should be equal to the transmission line delay exhibited by the cable length to the bottom antenna within + 50 ns.

 COMMENTARY